awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

    + For **Selector**, enter **$\.Payload**\.
    + For **Type**, choose StringMap\.

-1. Choose **Add step** to add a second step to the Automation document\.
+1. Choose **Add step** to add a second step to the runbook\.
 The second step queries the status of the instance launched in Step 1 and waits until the status returned is `ok`\.

 1. In the **Step 2** section, do the following\.

-   1. For **Step name**, enter this descriptive name for the second step of the automation workflow: **WaitForInstanceStatusOk**\.
+   1. For **Step name**, enter this descriptive name for the second step of the automation: **WaitForInstanceStatusOk**\.

    1. For **Action type**, choose **Run a script** \(**aws:executeScript**\)\.